greg-raven/grus/_posts/2012-08-02-lewis-support-the-save-act.md

 Representative Jerry Lewis:

-The SAVE Act is a bipartisan bill that would require the building of thousands of detention beds, thus putting a stop to the Obama administration’s dangerous “catch and release” program.
+The SAVE Act is a bipartisan bill that would require the building of thousands of detention beds, thus putting a stop to the Obama administration’s dangerous "catch and release" program.
 Please support H.R.
 2000, Rep. Heath Shuler’s SAVE Act, today!

 According to the report released by the Congressional Research Service, criminal illegal aliens released by order of the Obama administration are likely to commit another serious crime.